Aug 1 2023

 How does this technology help your trust and safety team?

 Utilizing this technology, can help keep your content moderators focused on the high-priority content that presents the greatest risk to your platform and users.
-To put it in perspective, you would need a team of hundreds of people with limitless hours to achieve what a CSAM Classifier can do through automation.
+To put it in perspective, you would need a team of hundreds of people with limitless hours to achieve what a classifier can do through automation.

 Flickr Case Study